 Field School, Volunteer

-Archaeological Techniques and Research Center (Canada); Haaz Rezso Muzeum (Transylvania, Romania); Western Carolina University (USA)
+Archaeological Techniques and Research Center (Canada); Haaz Rezso Muzeum (Transylvania, Romania); Western Carolina University (USA); University of South Florida (USA)

 Participants enrolled in this workshop will have a unique opportunity to gain both field and laboratory experience working with commingled human remains.
 Excavations at the Lost Church of Valeni in summer 2017 revealed an almost intact, stone built, medieval ossuary with excellent preservation.